Frequently Asked Questions

 The EU’s General Data Protection Regulations (GDPR) and the UK Data Protection Act 2018 both apply from 25th May 2018.

 At Onions & Davies Ltd, we ensure transparency regarding our client data in terms of what information is held, how it is stored, why we hold it, and what we do with it.
-Click here [hyperlink to the PRIVACY NOTICE page] to find out what we do with your personal information when you make contact with us or use one of our services (our ‘Privacy Notice’).
+Click here to find out what we do with your personal information when you make contact with us or use one of our services (our ‘Privacy Notice’).

 In providing you with legal advice, we will process and store your personal information, which may include special category data such as health details.
 We have legal and professional obligations to keep your personal information and special category data confidential.
 We comply with UK and EU data protection laws and with the Solicitors Regulation Authority rules on client and data confidentiality.